gitpeut/SnowRadio/README.md

 #endif
 </pre>

-In GeleRadio.ino a number of defines enable you to turn on or off some features.
+In SnowRadio.ino a number of defines enable you to turn on or off some features.
 Generally they are called USE<option>.
 Be aware that not all possible combinations have been tested (although many have) , and that a random combination of features may show random and undefined behaviour.